dafny-lang/rfcs/0005-ordered-quantification.md

 As mentioned in the guide-level explanation, `foreach` loops and sequence comprehensions are both able to borrow concepts and implementation substantially from other features.
 Parsing, resolving, verifying, and compiling quantifier domains is already a mature aspect of the Dafny implementation.
-The most significant implementation burden is ensuring that enumeration ordering is threaded through, and deterministic in contexts where it needs to be.
+The most significant implementation burden is ensuring that the required quantification ordering is threaded through the stack, and checked to be deterministic when used in compiled sequence comprehensions.

 ## Verification